 If you want your homemade chow mein or lo mein to taste better than takeout, use our Tamari Soy Sauce to enhance your noodle recipe.
 The savory complexity of our Tamari Soy Sauce will bring out the other flavors in your dish while adding a distinct richness to your meal.
 Our Tamari Soy Sauce is also Non-GMO verified by the Non-GMO Project, certified gluten-free by the Gluten-Free Certification Organization, certified vegan and certified kosher, so you can feel good about adding it to your dish.

-Get one step closer to the chow mein or lo mein of your dreams by exploring our variety of San-J Tamari products and purchasing your San-J Tamari today.
+Get one step closer to the chow mein or lo mein of your dreams by exploring our variety of San-J Tamari products and our other recipes!
+Purchase your San-J Tamari today, and contact us with any questions.